Skip to content

 },

-// consists of an id, source-id and target-id
+// consists of an edge id, source node id and target node id

 // a custom edge, specified by using a custom type name